Skip to content

 Students Union

-The UBU/University of Bradford Union of Students is where you will find everything you need to compliment your student life, whether that is expanding your skills through sports, societies, media areas or volunteering; meeting new friends or enjoying our entertainments; joining with like-minded students in areas of politics; or getting academic or social advice and support.
+The UBU/University of Bradford Union of Students is where you will find everything you need to complement your student life, whether that is expanding your skills through sports, societies, media areas or volunteering; meeting new friends or enjoying our entertainments; joining with like-minded students in areas of politics; or getting academic or social advice and support.

 Explore the Students Union website for lots of information about us, plus videos, photos and audio, and all the latest news and latest events.
 Make sure you like and follow us on all our social networks to stay connected.